pilotmoon/PopClip-Extensions/README-beta.md

 #### Example Shell Script Files

-Here is an example of an extension shell script (this one is for 'Say'):
+Here is a simple example shell script (this one is for 'Say'):

 ```sh
 #!/bin/sh